IoT connectivity options – how to choose the right one?

 Wired vs wireless IoT connectivity options

-Wired technologies used for IoT connectivity are: LAN, ethernet and rarely a dial-up telephone network.
+Wired technologies used for IoT connectivity are LAN, ethernet and rarely a dial-up telephone network.
 Contrary to many beliefs, the latter may be a good solution due to its reliability, despite an average data transfer speed.
 There’s also fibre optic Internet.
-If high bandwidth is essential for your IoT solution (for example, it’s used to send pictures in real time), then this would probably be your option of choice.
+If high bandwidth is essential for your IoT solution (for example, it’s used to send pictures in real-time), then this would probably be your option of choice.
+Different network technologies manage data packets effectively based on the bandwidth and specific use cases of IoT devices.

 When it comes to wireless IoT connectivity options, there are low-power-consumption ones, like the LTE Cat M mentioned above and Narrowband IoT, as well as Wi-Fi and Bluetooth.
 There’s also meshnet – a wireless network organised in a mesh typology, which doesn’t have a central point where devices can communicate directly with each other.
 It’s quite commonly used in smart homes.